top of page

 About Maiv Muas Xyooj

 Maiv Muas Xyooj is dedicated to celebrating and preserving the rich heritage of her Hmong American culture and experience through music, arts, and education.
-Her mission is to create vibrant arts to connect with others who appreciate and support the unique expressions of the Hmong cultural identity and experience.
-She is committed to learning and becoming more curious about how arts can transform many generations to come.
+Her mission is to create vibrant and innovative arts to connect with many people across the world to uplift and highlight the Asian American and Hmong experiences, while also holding true to her roots and self-imagery.
+Maiv Muas is committed to learning and exploring more about how arts, self-expression and storytelling can transform many generations to come.

-Maiv Muas was born and raised in the warm and beautiful valley of Fresno, California where she began her journey with choir in elementary school, but went on to pursue most of her musical journey in middle and high school playing the flute and percussion where she gained knowledge about music composition and how emotions and storytelling show up in the world of music and arts.
+Maiv Muas was born and raised in the warm and beautiful valley of Fresno, California where she spent her musical journey in middle and high school playing the flute and percussion, where she gained knowledge about music composition and how emotions and storytelling show up in the world of music and arts.
 After attending the Southeast Asian Student Coalition Summer Institute at UC Berkeley in 2018, she was introduced to spoken word slam poetry, and began exploring her Hmong American social and political identities through different forms of arts and storytelling.

 CURIOSITY IN THE EAST COAST

-After completing the Honors Program and completing her Associates to Transfer Degree of Political Science at Reedley College, Maiv Muas adventured out to Massachusetts to pursue Bachelor's Degree in Political Science and Public Policy, with minors in American Ethnic Studies and Cross-Cultural and Social Justice Studies at the Massachusetts College of Liberal Arts, where she went on to pursue her student advocacy and organizing work.
-As a student scholar and student-athlete, she's received the Change Agent Award and Senior Award to honor the contribution she's done to support the student and MCLA communities.
+After completing the Honors Program and receiving her Associates to Transfer Degree of Political Science at Reedley College, Maiv Muas adventured out to Massachusetts to pursue her Bachelor's Degree in Political Science and Public Policy, with minors in American Ethnic Studies and Cross-Cultural and Social Justice Studies at the Massachusetts College of Liberal Arts, where she went on to pursue her student advocacy and organizing work.
+As a student scholar and student-athlete, she received the Change Agent Award and Senior Award, which showcased the contribution she's had in supporting the student and MCLA communities.
 Maiv Muas was also passionate about creating a more inclusive space beyond her college, therefore, she served as a member on the City of North Adams Diversity, Equity, & Inclusion Working Group.

 Redefining in Minnesota